This document provides an overview of how each component in Serve works.

 Serve starts one router per node.
 Each router will bind the same port.
 You should be able to reach Serve and send requests to any models via any of the servers.

 This architecture ensures horizontal scalability for Serve.
-You can scale the router by adding more nodes and scale the model workers by increasing the number of replicas.
+You can scale the router by adding more nodes and scale the model by increasing the number of replicas.

 How do ServeHandles work?¶